instructor-ai/instructor/README.md

 To simplify your work with OpenAI models and streamline the extraction of Pydantic objects from prompts, we offer a patching mechanism for the `ChatCompletion`` class.
 Here's a step-by-step guide:

+This patch introduces 2 features to the `ChatCompletion` class:

+1. The `response_model` parameter, which allows you to specify a Pydantic model to extract data into.
+2. The `max_retries` parameter, which allows you to specify the number of times to retry the request if it fails.
+3. The `validation_context` parameter, which allows you to specify a context object that validators have access to.

+note: to learn more about validators checkout our [blog](https://jxnl.github.io/instructor/blog/2023/10/23/good-llm-validation-is-just-good-validation/)

 ### Step 1: Import and Patch the Module

 First, import the required libraries and apply the patch function to the OpenAI module.
 This exposes new functionality with the response_model parameter.